lobrien0/Sodium/documentation/user-testing.md

    ```bash
    sudo usermod --password $(openssl passwd -6 'Password') alice
    ```
-   > `Password` can be changed to what ever you'd like it to be.
+   > `Password` can be changed to whatever you'd like it to be.

-   OpenSSL allows us to compute a SHA-512 hash for alice manually since the system defaults to `Yes-Crypt`
+   OpenSSL allows us to compute a SHA-512 hash for Alice manually since the system defaults to `Yes-Crypt`

    --